 - Have a High School diploma or GED certificate.

-- Student must maintain Satisfactory Academic Progress.
+- Maintain Satisfactory Academic Progress.

 - Individuals admitted as Transient or Concurrent Students (those who will receive a degree from another

 - Individuals admitted under "Early Admission" status will not be eligible for financial aid until documentation

 Satisfactory Academic Progress

-Students are required to maintain a calculated Cumulative GPA of at least 2.0 (equivalent to "C" grade), which
+Students are required to maintain a calculated cumulative GPA of at least 2.0 (equivalent to a "C" grade), which

 Length of Eligibility